 Developing a Business Idea

 Most people already have at least a general business plan before making the decision to start one.
 You may know that you want to work with animals, or you hope to open a coffee shop in a busy area, or you simply want to meet an unmet market need that could lead to a successful business.
-No matter where you are in the process of developing your idea, you need to ensure that it is something that can realistically be profitable and ideally something you are passionate and knowledgeable about.
+No matter where you are in the process of developing your idea, you need to ensure that it is something that can realistically be profitable and ideally something you are passionate about and knowledgeable about.

 According to the U.S. Small Business Administration, there are over 28 million small to midsize businesses currently in the United States, making up 99.7 of all American companies.
-While this is obviously a promising statistic for small business, it can also be intimidating if you are not sure if your business can stand out from the crowd.
+While this is obviously a promising statistic for small businesses, it can also be intimidating if you are not sure if your business can stand out from the crowd.
 No matter your product, service, industry, or location, there is certainly going to be a high level of competition, and you need to develop a business model which is realistic and beneficial.

 Identifying a Market

 No matter how certain you are about the product or service you plan to sell, you first need to ensure there is a market for it.
 You could make the most amazing, delicious, perfect wine in existence, but your business will fail if you’re trying to sell it in a dry county.
 Similarly, you can start a successful business without a well-developed product in mind, if you begin by meeting a currently unmet consumer need or filling a market gap.

 Whether you already have a concrete business idea, or you simply plan to identify and fill a market gap, you can ensure there is a market for your business by asking a few simple questions.